Foxtail millet: History and domestication

+Modern cultivation

 In India, foxtail millet is still an important crop in its arid and semi-arid regions.
 In South India, it has been a staple diet among people for a long time from the Sangam period.
 It is referred to often in old Tamil texts and is commonly associated with Lord Muruga and his consort Valli.

+In Karbi Anglong district of Assam, India, millets have been an integral part of the food system of the Karbis as well as the Jhum fields.
+Hanjangmilen, Karbi name of foxtail millets have been visible in the Jhum fields in the past.
+But today it is hardly visible in the Jhum fields.
+But farmers are now bringing the traditional crop back into their food system which needs little water, grows well on poor soil, is fast-growing and suffers from very few diseases.

-In China, foxtail millet is the most common millet and one of the main food crops, especially among the poor in the dry northern part of that country.
+In China, foxtail millet was the main staple food in the north before Sung Dynasty, when wheat started to become the main staple food.
+It is still the most common millet and one of the main food crops in the dry northern part of the country, especially among the poor.
 In Southeast Asia, foxtail millet is commonly cultivated in its dry, upland regions.
 In Europe and North America it is planted at a moderate scale for hay and silage, and to a more limited extent for birdseed.

 In the northern Philippines, foxtail millet was once an important staple crop, until its later replacement by wet-rice and sweet potato cultivation.

 It is a warm season crop, typically planted in late spring.
 Harvest for hay or silage can be made in 65–70 days with a typical yield of 15,000–20,000 kg/ha of green matter or 3,000–4,000 kg/ha of hay.
 Harvest for grain is in 75–90 days with a typical yield of 800–900 kg/ha of grain.
 Its early maturity and efficient use of available water make it suitable for raising in dry areas.